Federico Almerares

 For their 2009–10 season Basel appointed Thorsten Fink as their new head coach.
 Almerares advanced to becoming a regular player, often as joker.
 Basel joined the 2009–10 UEFA Europa League in the second qualifying round and were matched against Andorran club Santa Coloma.
 Almerares played in both matches and scored in both.
 Basel advanced to the group stage and were drawn in the group with Roma, Fulham and CSKA Sofia.
 In the first round in the home game in the St. Jakob-Park on 17 September 2009 Almerares scored the winning goal in Basel's impressive 2–0 win over Roma.
 In the group stage, despite winning three of the six games, they ended in third position and were eliminated.
 They finished four points behind group winners Roma and one behind Fulham, against whom they lost 3–2 in the last game of the stage.
 Almerares scored his first domestic league goal for the team in the home game in the St. Jakob-Park on 1 April 2010.
 In fact the scored twice as Basel won 4–3 against Sion.
 At the end of the 2009–10 season he won the Double with his club.
 They won the League Championship title with 3 points advantage over second placed Young Boys.
 The team won the Swiss Cup, winning the final 6–0 against Lausanne-Sport.

 Basel started in the 2010–11 UEFA Champions League third qualifying round and advanced to the group stage, but ended the group in third position.
-Therefore they dropped to the 2010–11 Europa League knockout phase, but here they were eliminated by Spartak Moscow due to a last minute goal against them.
+Therefore, they dropped to the 2010–11 Europa League knockout phase, but here they were eliminated by Spartak Moscow due to a last minute goal against them.
 Almerares played in seven of the 10 Champions League matches.
-In the 18 league matches until the winter break, Almerares had 14 appearences, 11 of which as substitute.
+In the 18 league matches until the winter break, Almerares had 14 appearances, 11 of which as substitute.
 But since he was only number three striker behind Alexander Frei and Marco Streller, the club allowed a transfer.
 Basel won the Swiss Championship at the end of the 2010–11 season, topping the table just one point clear of rivals Zürich.
 During his time with the first team, Almerares played a total of 123 games for Basel scoring a total of 78 goals.
 41 of these games were in the Swiss Super League, eight in the Swiss Cup, 17 in the UEFA competitions (Champions League and Europa League) and 57 were friendly games.
 He scored seven goals in the domestic league, seven in the cup, six in the European games and the other 58 were scored during the test games.